MDA Awards $6.7 Million in New Research Grants

 Investment focuses on supporting the world’s best scientists and projects to find breakthroughs across diseases

 CHICAGO, September 1, 2016 – The Muscular Dystrophy Association today announced the award of 25 new research, development and research infrastructure grants totaling nearly $7 million and targeted to make an impact on muscular dystrophy, ALS and related life-threatening diseases in its program.
 The new grants are in addition to 41 grants announced earlier this year and bring MDA’s total 2016 commitment to new research aimed at finding treatments and cures across diseases to more than $17 million.
-The investment reflects MDA’s plan to refocus resources in order to double research spending on drug development and clinical trials by the year 2020.

 “With this new round of grants, MDA continues to lead the fight against neuromuscular disease by funding top scientists and fueling cutting-edge research around the world aimed at accelerating treatments and cures for MDA families,” said MDA’s Executive Vice President and Chief Medical & Scientific Officer Valerie A. Cwik, M.D.
 “Every grant MDA funds has the potential to be the catalyst that will drive the next life-changing medical and scientific advances for every child and adult fighting neuromuscular disease.”